Breastfeeding isn’t always straightforward, but there is lots of information and help to support you - wherever you are in your feeding journey.

 Online breastfeeding support – chat/social media

 It’s always helpful to talk to other women who are breastfeeding for support, tips and company.
-Although breastfeeding drop-ins are now closed to limit the spread of coronavirus, peer support can be found on most social media platforms online, like this one.
+Peer support can be found on most social media platforms online, like this one.

 As well as support from our breastfeeding counsellors and your health care providers, our breastfeeding commissioned services are offering virtual breastfeeding support via zoom groups, text messaging and one- to-one calls.